frasertweedale/notes-redhat/ietf/acme-disovery.md

 host name, from which it derives a candidate parent domain.
 Implementers must consider the security of DNS data used for parent domain selection.

+## Service Instance Delegation

+As noted in [@!RFC6763] Section 4.2, it is possible for a service enumeration in one domain to return the names of services in a different domain.
+It is necessary to consider the security implications for ACME Service Discovery in this scenario.

+Consider an organisation that operates a corporate ACME server "https://ca.corp.example/acme" for issuing user "email" certificates, and intends to use the public ACME CA "https://certs4all.example/acme/v2" for "dns" certificates.
+If the public CA has DNS-SD service instance records in their own domain:

+    $ORIGIN certs4all.example.
+    C4A._acme-server._tcp SRV 10 0 443 certs4all.example.
+    C4A._acme-server._tcp TXT "path=/acme/v2" "i=dns"

+then the network administrators could avoid maintaining variants of these records in their own domain, with a configuration such as:

+    $ORIGIN corp.example.

+    _acme-server._tcp PTR CorpCA._acme-server._tcp
+    _acme-server._tcp PTR C4A._acme-server._tcp.certs4all.example.

+    CorpCA._acme-server._tcp SRV 10 0 443 ca.corp.example.
+    CorpCA._acme-server._tcp TXT "path=/acme" "i=email"

+This is a risky configuration because, for some of the service instances, a third party controls both SRV priority and weight, and the TXT attributes, which are used to select eligible service instances.
+In the configuration above, everything works as intended.
+ACME "email" clients go to "CorpCA" and "dns" clients go to "C4A".
+But if the administrators of certs4all.example change their service instance records to:

+    $ORIGIN certs4all.example.
+    C4A._acme-server._tcp SRV 5 0 443 certs4all.example.
+    C4A._acme-server._tcp TXT "path=/acme" "i=dns,email"

+then the organisation's "email" clients will now prefer "C4A".
+This could lead to denial of service (C4A may not be trusted by mail agents and systems) or breaches of privacy (corporate email addresses will be exposed to the CA, and possibly to the world via Certifiate Transparency [@?RFC6962])

+For these reasons, delegation of service instance records to third parties is NOT RECOMMENDED.
+As stated elsewhere in this document, clients MUST ignore Service Instance Names whose <Domain> part differs from the parent domain that owns the PTR records, unless explicitly configured otherwise.

+## Multicast DNS

+DNS-SD is compatible with Multicast DNS [@?RFC6762].
+Devices on the local network can advertise their services by responding to mDNS Service Instance Enumeration (PTR) queries.
+For example, a client can search for printers by querying "\_printer.\_tcp.local.", and printers respond with their Service Instance Names (and will also respond to requests for the associated SRV and TXT records).

+There may be real use cases for ACME service discovery via DNS-SD/mDNS.
+But there are also risks.
+The same issues arise as for service instance delegation, but these are compounded because the parent domain is always "local." and service providers (devices) may be ephemeral.
+This increases the risk of denial of service for ACME clients and relying parties.

+The author of this document does not wish to dissuade people from considering use cases and developing and analysing an ACME service discovery profile for DNS-SD/mDNS.
+It remains an open topic.
+This specification only requires that a client MUST NOT use DNS-SD/mDNS for ACME Service Discovery unless explicitly configured to do so.

 {backmatter}